SimonJustsen3001/ShareChamber/README.md

-# IMDBList
+# ShareChamber

-Create a list of imdb movies / series that you can update and share with your friends
+Create a list of movies that you can update and share with your friends